 My favorite shop in Munich because they have lots of vegan snacks and drink options, great coffee, ample seating, AND free WIFI, seriously that is so rare for Munich.
 This Scandinavian coffee shop is ideal if you need to get some work done and add caffeine to your blood while you’re at it.
 They serve savory and sweet waffles, salads, and yummy baked goods for lunch or breakfast.
 I recommend the oat milk flat white.

 Man Vs. Machine

 Winning the award for the best coffee, according to many a local, this ultra hipster hot spot is complete with tattooed and bearded men making your coffee and offering bite-sized beetroot brownies.
 With a small interior and no WIFI this isn’t a place to hang out all day, but it is perfect for a great cup of coffee.

 This hip university hangout has plenty of room and an all-vegan drink and snack menu.
 The tables are made from old cardboard boxes, and there is a little bookstore attached and free WIFI.
 Popular among students this is an ultra hipster hangout that meets all your sustainable and zero waste goals by serving food in glass reusable jars and recycling everything they can.
 They just opened a second location in the 25Hours Hotel.
-This second location has live music and a large working space hidden along green plants, so you feel like you’re in an atrium.
+This second location has live music and a large working space hidden along with green plants, so you feel like you’re in an atrium.
 This is a great place to hang out and get some work done regardless if you’re staying at Munich’s best hotel or just need a place to escape.

 Schellingstraße 3, 80779 München